 - project/thesis topic

 - context of the project (i.e. research or other type of project)

-- objectives of the project/thesis (the questions it aims to answer)
+- the research question (the questions it aims to answer)

 - methods

 - calendar

 Since the framework is ultimately the outline of your thesis, it is recommended that you use the information below regarding the thesis format and layout as a guide.